basler/gst-plugin-pylon/README.md

 gst-launch-1.0 pylonsrc ! videoconvert ! autovideosink
 ```

 > The camera features are registered dynamically to gstreamer.
 This registration is executed once the first time a camera model is used in gstreamer and can take up to ~10s.
-The registration information is cached in the filesystem to speed up subsequent uses of the camera.
+The registration information is cached in the filesystem to speed up subsequent uses of the camera. `gst-inspect-1.0 pylonsrc` uses read-only limit queries by default; set `GST_PYLON_PROBE_LIMITS=1` to force full dynamic limit probing while inspecting.

 The following sections describe how to select and configure the camera.